AsyncMDE: Real-Time Monocular Depth Estimation via Asynchronous Spatial Memory: METHODOLOGY

 \subsubsection{Decoder}

 The decoder directly inherits the RefineNet architecture and pretrained weights from the DPT Head.
-It progressively fuses the four feature levels from deepest to shallowest, performs cross-scale aggregation through residual convolutional units, and outputs a depth map at the same resolution as the input: $\hat{y}_t \in \mathbb{R}^{B \times 1 \times H \times W}$.
+It progressively fuses the four feature levels from deepest to shallowest, performs cross-scale aggregation through residual convolutional units, and outputs a depth map at the same resolution as the input: $\hat{y}_t \in \mathbb{R}^{1 \times H \times W}$, omitting the batch dimension as in Table~\ref{tab:notation}.